France has been influencing global culture throughout the centuries, its towns and cities filled with character.

 There are few countries in the world which inspire such enthusiasm, nostalgia and romance.
 Fashion, art, music, food and fine dining are all synonymous with France.
+There are so many ways to experience France , from luxury barging holidays, relaxing villa stays to luxurious rail journeys and gastronomy tours, it is truly a magical destination worth taking the time to explore at a leisurely pace.
 From Paris to the Riviera, Toulouse to Normandy, every inch of this country offers something worth discovering.Read More...

 France can be visited all year round but our favourite months are December/January for an alpine Christmas or April – September for a summer holiday.

 I have cruised many oceans but a river cruise was completely new to me – but now I am total convert!
 Sailing from Lyon we sailed north along the Rhone where our first stop was the small town of Viviers – we walked off the ship and into the historic centre where life continues as it has for centuries.
 Today was market day and as a complete foodie I was in heaven – the smell of fresh baguettes from the boulangerie, the unbelievable selection of cheeses, the fruit & vegetables straight from the garden and local winemakers wanting you to sample their special vintages!
 Later in the week we sailed to the south of France on the Saone passing fields of lavender, tiny villages and vineyards – France is a gourmand’s dream!